2018/04/11 18:33 , Author: House Solution

 The real estate market of the past decennial :

 Analyses of the real estate market, show that the real estate market was booming significantly over last year.
-Before the revolution, growth rates of real estate values, topped up to 15% annual growth.
-The financial crisis and the revolution, led to a downturn on the Egyptian stock market.
+Before the revolution, growth rates of real estate values topped up to 15% annual growth.
+The financial crisis and the revolution led to a downturn in the Egyptian stock market.
 The stock market has been struggling until the exchange rate policy changed in November 2016.

 Price rises and high demand :

 The great boom in real estate has led to enormous price rises.
-For example the 6th of October and New Cairo development, has seen a doubling of the square metre prices in two years ($ 750 - $ 1500).
+For example, the 6th of October and New Cairo development has seen a doubling of the square meter prices in two years ($ 750 - $ 1500).
 During the period between 2014 and 2016, the estimated demand for houses decreased from 45% to 33% (Oxford Business Group, 2016).
 In general, the demand for properties for sale or rent, increased by 180% in the first quarter of 2017, compared to the same quarter in 2016.
 The supply of properties increased to 55% in comparison to 2016

 The devaluation of the pound :

 After the drop of the pound, the real estate market got a new relapse.
 It was unclear to real estate developers what prices they should determine.
-Low increment of prices resulted in fast sales, selling out many real estate developers.
-After a while, most property owners, started asking double prices, in order to catch up with the devaluation.
+A low increment of prices resulted in fast sales, selling out many real estate developers.
+After a while, most property owners started asking double prices, in order to catch up with the devaluation.
 This was too much for the buyers, resulting in a major decrease in transactions and an illiquid market (Osman, 2017).

-Problem of affordability for low incomes (50% of Cairo lives informal)
+A problem of affordability for low incomes (50% of Cairo lives informally)